m9p909/m9p909/README.md

 - 🔭 I’m currently working on 20 projects none of which will be finished
 - 🌱 I’m currently learning school stuff, reading Accelerate by Nicole Forsgren, PhD, Jez Humble, and Gene Kim
 - 💬 Ask me about anything.
 I like to think I'm a Jack of all trades.
 I'm good with a variety of languages for web dev and automation.
-I also know some ML, just for fun.
+I also know some ML and scientific computing in python, just for fun.
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I love fantasy, and read a lot! add me on goodreads! https://www.goodreads.com/user/show/67451152-jack-clarke